KevzBueno101/Stat-tools/README.md

 ## Overview

 This repository contains statistical computation and validation tools that I use in my freelance work as a **Statistical Assistant**.
-These tools help streamline the process of checking, computing, and validating statistical data for various research and analysis projects.
+These tools help streamline the process of checking, computing, and validating statistical data for various research and theses.

 ## Purpose